Sarah Cheng-De Winne

 Sarah Cheng-De Winne Xue Mei (郑雪梅 (鄭雪梅)) (born 2 December 1987), professionally known as Sarah X. Miracle, is a Singaporean soul-pop singer, songwriter, and musician.

+Career

 In 2013, Cheng-De Winne was named Winner at the 12th Independent Music Awards for her song, "Love-Shape Void" in the Contemporary Christian/Gospel song category.
 She was also nominated in the R&B/Soul Song category for her song "Diagonal Rain".
 She had released two albums, Let's Pretend (2010) and Brand New (2012).

 Cheng-De Winne is also recognized for her portrait photography work, her portfolio having been featured on numerous photography blogs.
 Cheng-De Winne was previously a Radio DJ at MediaCorp's 938LIVE from 2011 to 2012.